Wednesday, May 11, 2022

 2. Widow Maker Trail - This is a beautiful trail that follows the Kananaskis River where you can watch river surfers and kayakers playing in the waves.
 (4 km return, 100 metres height gain.)

-Read: The New Hiking Trail to Troll Falls and the Upper Falls, Kananaskis
+Read: Troll Falls and The Upper Falls, Family Hiking in Kananaskis

 The Widow Maker Trail is an easy flat hike for young children